-Sometimes not knowing what to do is just a matter of not knowing what you want to do.
+Sometimes not knowing what to do is a matter of not knowing what you want to do.
 But you know what?
 It’s OK.
-You don’t have to have a passion for any one thing, or be doing a spectacular project every minute of the day.
-Plenty of people go through their whole lives not knowing what they want to do, or they figure it out much later (Julia Child didn’t get her cooking career started until she was almost 50).
+You don’t have to have a passion for any one thing, or be working on a spectacular project every minute of the day.
+Plenty of people go through their whole lives not knowing what they want to do, or they figure it out much later.
+(Julia Child didn’t get her cooking career started until she was almost 50.)
 On the flipside, I knew for a fact that I wanted to be a fashion designer in middle school, and I followed that dream all the way to college despite the fact that many people thought it was impractical, because I loved it!
 Then I went to school to study fashion—and it turned out I didn’t actually love it.
 I just wanted to make clothes for myself.
+And now I’m a writer, and everything worked out OK.
 You learn as you go along, and even people who appear to have it all figured out often don’t.
 You’re still young, your interests can change, and you may never be the type of person whose passion dovetails with a career, which is why we have hobbies.

 There are people you can talk to about all of this.

 Doubt can lead to anxiety, and anxiety can cause you to suffer from paralyzing indecision—it’s a vicious cycle.
-If thinking about this stuff makes you physically sick or want to hide in your bed forever instead of talking about it?
-It’s probably time to bring in a pro.
-I have sought out therapists and doctors a lot in life, most recently when I was feeling stressed about choosing a graduate school and some other major life decisions were keeping me awake at night.
-My doctor said that it’s totally normal, but she wanted to do a physical anyway, and the tests showed several non-serious things that could be contributing to my emotional state.
+If thinking about this stuff makes you physically sick or want to hide in your bed forever, it’s probably time to bring in a pro.
+I have sought out therapists and doctors a lot in life, most recently when some major life decisions were keeping me awake at night.
+My doctor said that it’s totally normal, but she wanted to do a physical anyway, and the tests showed several non-serious things that might have been contributing to my emotional state.
 Your brain is part of your body (duh), so if you feel like something is off, don’t hesitate to see someone.

-It doesn’t always have to be a doctor—it’s also nice to just talk to friends or anyone you trust about your feelings.
-Maybe your school has guidance or career counselors.
-Sometimes it’s helpful to reach out to people who are doing what you think you want to do and ask them about how they decided on their career and what challenges they faced.
+It doesn’t necessarily have to be a doctor—it’s also nice to just talk to friends or anyone you trust about your feelings.
+Maybe your school has a guidance or career counselor.
+Or, if what you’re freaking out about is What You Will Do When You Grow Up, find someone who’s doing what you’re considering doing and ask them how they decided on their career and what challenges they face.
 It’s easy to worry yourself into a corner and feel trapped by indecision, so don’t keep all of your concerns to yourself.

 Remember that as much as you think and plan and scheme, there is no one way to make sure your life works out exactly how you want it to.
 And if you need a little push to help you with a hard choice, think of it this way: not making a decision is a decision in itself.
 It’s a decision to keep things exactly the same, just out of fear of the unknown.
 And that would be the only real mistake you could make. ♦